encse/uucp-map/README.md

 All data was obtained from https://www.usenetarchives.com

-Let's start with the original [README](https://www.usenetarchives.com/view.php?id=comp.mail.maps&mid=PDE2MTJAcnV0Z2Vycy5SVVRHRVJTLkVEVT4) which describes the goal of the maps files, organization and format.
+The original [README](https://www.usenetarchives.com/view.php?id=comp.mail.maps&mid=PDE2MTJAcnV0Z2Vycy5SVVRHRVJTLkVEVT4) describes the goal of the maps files, organization and format.
 Markdown styling added by me.

 ---